MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     -   _artifacts Location Sas Token: *leave blank*

 1. Do not Wait for the deployment to complete but instead proceed to the next task.

+    > **Note**: If the deployment fails with the **Conflict** error message during deployment of the CustomScriptExtension component, use the following steps  to remediate this issue:

+       - in the Azure portal, on the **Deployment** blade, review the deployment details and identify the VM(s) where the installation of the CustomScriptExtension failed
+       - in the Azure portal, navigate to the blade of the VM(s) you identified in the previous step, select **Extensions**, and from the **Extensions** blade, remove the CustomScript extension
+       - in the Azure portal, navigate to the **az12003a-sap-RG** resource group blade, select **Deployments**, select the link to the failed deployment, and select **Redeploy**, select the target resource group (**az12003a-sap-RG**) and provide the password for the root account (**Pa55w.rd1234**).

 ### Task 3: Deploy a jump host